tsogkas/amat/README.md

 	we are optimizing wrt the reconstruction quality.
 We should analytically derive a relationship betweem the SE and the measure we are using right now (perhaps in the form of some upper bound?) to sell our story better.
+- Compute histograms/mean-value disk features close to the image border by padding the image with the color/brightness value that is "opposite" to the one exactly on the image border.